8-Step Guide to Messing Up Your KidsBy Dr. Margaret Paul

 1. Ignore the crying

 The tiny infant comes into the world equipped only with its cry to let us know when it is distressed.
 Its cry is the only power it has.
-A great way to created deep-seated life-long fear and insecurity is to ignore the baby's cry, instead forcing the baby to follow your schedule.
+A great way to created deep-seated life-long fear, insecurity, and feeling inadequate, is to ignore the baby's cry, instead forcing the baby to follow your schedule.

 3. Processed food

 Make sure that you plan for your own convenience rather than for your child's health.
 It is so much easier to just pick up packaged and processed food than it is to cook wholesome food.
 Your children will love all the processed food and get addicted to it.
-Be sure to create a sugar addiction by offering them sweets for rewards.
+Be sure to create a sugar addiction by putting juice in a bottle and offering sweets for rewards.
 Then, when they can't focus at school and exhibit behavior problems due to bouncing blood sugar, you get to punish them for their poor performance and behavior!

 4. Spoil - Don't spoil